apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Presidents Day survey: Trump ranked last by historians, Biden 14th**
+**Largest multicountry COVID study links vaccines to potential adverse effects**

-You can read more about it [here](https://www.axios.com/2024/02/19/presidents-survey-trump-ranks-last-biden-14th).
+You can read more about it [here](https://thehill.com/policy/healthcare/4477406-largest-multi-country-covid-study-links-vaccines-to-potential-adverse-effects/).

 ## Requirements
 - Python 3.8